LIVE

 • DP frozen: Many banks freeze the drawing power at the last submitted level, meaning no fresh drawings are allowed until the statement is provided.

-• DP reduced to nil: Some banks have a policy of reducing DP to zero if the statement is not received within a specified period (for example, 30 or 60 days from the due date).
+• DP reduced to nil: Some banks reduce DP to zero if the statement is not received within a specified period (30 or 60 days from the due date).

 • Out-of-order classification: If the outstanding balance then exceeds the frozen or reduced DP, the account becomes out-of-order immediately.